and-kal/second-brain/content/tech/Haskell.md

 In order to search Haskell libraries by function names, or type signatures there is an API called [Hoogle](https://hoogle.haskell.org/).

-_Haddock_ is a markup language in Hakskell that is used to annotate your code so that you have a proper documentation for your functions usually done by writing `-- |` before your function definition or `-- ^` after (or next to) it.
+_Haddock_ is a markup language in Haskell that is used to annotate your code so that you have a proper documentation for your functions usually done by writing `-- |` before your function definition or `-- ^` after (or next to) it.
 (Check these [Haddock tips](https://kowainik.github.io/posts/haddock-tips) for some more background.)

+Virtual/isolated environments in Haskell can be created with so called ›resolvers‹, which describe »a set of packages with a specific version and a specific compiler environment in which they work« (Serrano Mena) and which are described in a `.cabal` or `stack.yaml` file respectively.

 ## Sources